Code-Institute-Submissions/Django_Project/README.md

 ## Content
-1.__products App:__
+### 1)products App
+All the products for the site is developed in products app.
 The products app is include those file like migrations, static, templates,__init.py__,  admin.py, apps.py, models.py, tests.py, views.py and urls.py.

 ![product2](https://user-images.githubusercontent.com/24476948/34073338-712453ca-e28f-11e7-99c1-3a9a9579d540.png)